dabana/VuePress-KCJsummercamp/docs/jour3.md

 ### Find precious goods (inspired by RTP Secret Mission)

 The captain asks the crew to bring back precious goods but does not tell exactly what he is looking for.
 He rejects or accepts objects based on a certain pattern the crew members have to discover.

+Examples:
+- Things of red / blue
+- Things of wood /  metal / rocks
+- Things light / heavyig / , big / small
+- Worked by men or not

+> Create a small competition: The first who finds the Pattern wins Points

-## Microbit\Picobit activity
+## Microbit activity

 ### Proper treasure handling